 We communicate officially via email directly to the student.
 It is important to add firstname.lastname@example.org to your email address book so that emails from us will not be put in your spam or junk folder.
 Email is the official means of communication at UCF and students are expected to maintain and check their email regularly.

 We will send email to the address you have listed in the myUCF system.
-Please note that all UCF students must sign up for a Knight's Email address.
-Once you sign up for Knight's Email, your email address in myUCF will automatically update to this address, so you should make sure to check it regularly for communication from UCF Housing and Residence Life, as well as other departments, professors, etc.
+Please note that all UCF students must sign up for a UCF email address.
+Once you sign up for UCF email, your email address in myUCF will automatically update to this address, so you should make sure to check it regularly for communication from UCF Housing and Residence Life, as well as other departments, professors, etc.

 If you have not yet moved on campus, please contact the Department of Housing and Residence Life through one of the methods on our Contact page.
 If you are already an on-campus resident, you should contact your community office either by visiting the office or by phone.

-You may receive a housing viewbook in the mail at your home address once you are offered admission to UCF.
-However, all official communication with you from the Department of Housing and Residence Life will be through email, myUCF, and the Housing and Residence Life website.
+All official communication with you from the Department of Housing and Residence Life will be through email, the Housing Portal (accessed via myUCF), and the Housing and Residence Life website.
 We do not mail home any invoices, room assignments, applications, etc.

 When you apply for housing, you are required to make a prepayment for each housing agreement you submit.
 The prepayment amount is then put towards the rent of the first semester of that agreement.
 The prepayment for summer-only housing is $100.
 The prepayment for an agreement starting in fall is $250.
 The prepayment for an agreement starting in spring is $250.